 Overview of Caribbean CBI Programs

-Caribbean CBI programs offer a range of compelling benefits that attract global investors.
+Caribbean CBI programs offer a range of compelling benefits that attract global investors looking to obtain Caribbean citizenship.
 One of the most notable advantages is visa-free or visa-on-arrival access to a broad array of countries, including key destinations in Europe, Asia, and the Americas.
 This ease of international mobility is particularly valuable for those seeking to expand their global presence or enjoy unrestricted travel.

 In addition to travel benefits, Caribbean CBI programs often provide favorable tax regimes, with many countries offering low or no taxes on income, wealth, capital gains, and inheritance.